meyfa/CobolCraft/README.md

 Writing a Minecraft server was perhaps not the best idea for a first COBOL project, since COBOL offers basically no functionality regarding low-level data manipulation (bits and bytes) which the Minecraft protocol needs lots of.
 But remember: I didn't know this starting out, and quitting before having a working prototype was not on the table!
+A lot of this functionality had to be implemented completely from scratch.
+For large, complex data, I opted for recording packets from a "real" server via Wireshark (see `blobs` directory) and playing them back to clients.

 If you too have never written COBOL before but are interested in CobolCraft, I recommend reading the GnuCOBOL Programmer's Guide: https://gnucobol.sourceforge.io/HTML/gnucobpg.html

+To learn more about the Minecraft protocol, you can refer to https://wiki.vg/Protocol.
+In some cases, it may be helpful to look at real server traffic to better understand the flow of information.

 ## Legal Notices